Street fighting begins in Kyiv; people urged to seek shelter | Law-Order

 The Russian military did not comment on either plane.

-The US and other global powers slapped ever-tougher sanctions on Russia as the invasion reverberated through the world's economy and energy supplies.
-UN officials said millions could flee Ukraine.
-Sports leagues moved to punish Russia, and even the popular Eurovision song contest banned it from the May finals in Italy.
+The United States and other global powers moved to freeze the assets of Putin and his foreign minister Friday as part of tougher sanctions on Russia as the invasion reverberated through the world's economy and energy supplies.

+Sports leagues also sought to punish Russia, and even the popular Eurovision song contest banned Russian acts from the event's May finals in Italy.

 Through it all, Russia remained unbowed, vetoing a UN Security Council resolution demanding that it stop attacking Ukraine and withdraw troops immediately.
 The veto was expected, but the US and its supporters argued that the effort would highlight Moscow's international isolation.